expandrew/media-cube/network/README.md

 I run some tricks on my local network to make shortcuts to services I use.

-I got tired of remembering the IPs, ports, and paths for the services I have.
-I could've just bookmarked everything, but
+This is so I don't have to remember what IPs, ports, and paths each of my services runs on.

 ## Setup